coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

 which is good to have from a robustness perspective, especially for the journal log.

 ### [Image header]{#sec-image-header}
-The CocoonFS format defines two mutually exclusive header types to be placed at the containing storage volume's
+The CocoonFs format defines two mutually exclusive header types to be placed at the containing storage volume's
 beginning:

-- In the regular case, after the filesystem has been created on storage and is operational, the [regular CocoonFS filesystem header](#sec-filesystem-header) is stored at that location.
+- In the regular case, after the filesystem has been created on storage and is operational, the [regular CocoonFs filesystem header](#sec-filesystem-header) is stored at that location.
 - Alternatively, to drive [online filesystem creation](#sec-introduction-online-mkfs) upon first use, a [filesystem creation info header](#sec-mkfsinfo-header) may be placed there.
-It is expected that implementations will conduct the filesystem creation upon encountering such one, eventually replacing the header with a [regular CocoonFS filesystem header](#sec-filesystem-header) in the course.
+It is expected that implementations will conduct the filesystem creation upon encountering such one, eventually replacing the header with a [regular CocoonFs filesystem header](#sec-filesystem-header) in the course.

 Both header types are protected by a checksum each.
 If no valid header of either type passing checksum verification is